misxenia/julia/doc/stdlib/arrays.rst

    will annotate all of ``foo``\ 's calls to ``length`` and ``size`` with ``SafeIndices``\ .

+   You can trigger annotation of calls to a function ``bar`` using ``push!(Base.safeindices_functions, :bar)``\ .
+Note that all calls to ``bar`` will be annotated, not just ones involving arrays.

 .. function:: IndicesSafety

    ..
 Docstring generated from Julia source

-   is an abstract-trait intended to help migrate code that assumes that array indexing starts with 1.
+   is an abstract-trait intended to help migrate code that may assume that array indexing starts with 1.

    See ``@safeindices``\ , ``SafeIndices``\ , and ``UnsafeIndices`` for more information.